TAP Manager - Air Base

 Financial Planning for Transition – The Financial Planning for Transition workshop, part of the Transition Assistance Program (TAP), provides service members with crucial insights into managing their finances as they shift from military to civilian life.
 Participants gain practical knowledge on budgeting, savings, investments, and navigating benefits, empowering them to make informed financial decisions during and after their transition.

-A one-day interactive briefing designed to enable transitioning Service Members (TSMs) to make informed decisions regarding the use of VA benefits, to include the Dept. of Labor Employment Fundamentals for Career Transition course.
+VA Benefits and Services Briefing: A one-day interactive briefing designed to enable transitioning Service Members (TSMs) to make informed decisions regarding the use of VA benefits.
+All members must also create an account on VA.gov and obtain a DS Logon.

-The Department of Labor Employment Fundamentals for Career Transition course is a key component of the Transition Assistance Program (TAP), aimed at preparing military service members for successful civilian employment.
+DOL Employment Fundamentals of Career Transition (EFCT) Workshop: Focuses on job search skills, resume writing, networking, and labor market research.
+It a key component of the Transition Assistance Program (TAP), aimed at preparing military service members for successful civilian employment.
 This course covers essential employment skills, including resume writing, job search strategies, and interview techniques.
 Through practical guidance and interactive sessions, participants gain valuable insights to confidently navigate the job market and secure fulfilling employment opportunities in their transition to civilian life.

 Dept. of Defense Education Track